Maighdlyn/phase-4-challenge/README.md

 ## Quick Start
 The quickest way to get everything up and running is to run `$ npm run setup`.
 Then go to http://localhost:3000/ in your browser.

-For more information on what is occuring in that setup script, continue reading below.
+For more information on what is occurring in that setup script, continue reading below.

 ### Getting Started